Cameron858/IntroToJava/README.md

-## Getting Started
+## Welcome

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This is a starter repo for me to start learning Java, having familiarised myself with Python I felt it was time to start learning another language, and Java was an obvious successor.

+The rest of this readme will be left as the default VSCode Java project as I always forget basic formatting.

 ## Folder Structure